OSGeo/gdal/doc/source/tutorials/vector_python_driver.rst

     :noindex:

     :param str filename: File name, or more generally, connection string.
-    :param binary first_bytes: First bytes of the file (if it is a file).
+    :param bytes first_bytes: First bytes of the file (if it is a file).
         At least 1024 (if the file has at least 1024 bytes), or more if a native driver in the driver probe sequence has requested more previously.
     :param int open_flags: Open flags.
 To be ignored for now.
     :param dict open_options: Open options.